kasper/phoenix/docs/docs/getting-started/1-introduction.md

 ```

 :::tip Managed Handlers
 You most likely do not want to handle the references manually.
-Therefor Phoenix supports “[Managed Handlers](managing-handlers)”.
+Therefore Phoenix supports “[Managed Handlers](managing-handlers)”.
 This way you can let Phoenix take care of the state management for you.

 ```javascript
 Key.on('q', ['control', 'shift'], () => {});